OpenTranslationBible/open-bible/en-GB/28.Hosea/md/hosea-14.md

 > I will be like the morning dew to Israel;
 > He will flourish like the lily,
-> And establish roots like the cedars of Lebanon.
+> Establishing roots like the cedars of Lebanon.

 ## Hosea 14:6